Fulton County, Indiana: Government

 The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.

 County Council: The county council is the legislative branch of the county government and controls all the spending and revenue collection in the county.
 Representatives are elected from county districts.
 The council members serve four-year terms.
 They are responsible for setting salaries, the annual budget, and special spending.
 The council also has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

 Board of Commissioners: The executive body of the county is made of a board of commissioners.
 The commissioners are elected county-wide, in staggered terms, and each serves a four-year term.
 One of the commissioners, typically the most senior, serves as president.
 The commissioners are charged with executing the acts legislated by the council, collecting revenue, and managing the day-to-day functions of the county government.

 Court: The county maintains a small claims court that can handle some civil cases.
 The judge on the court is elected to a term of four years and must be a member of the Indiana Bar Association.
 The judge is assisted by a constable who is also elected to a four-year term.
 In some cases, court decisions can be appealed to the state level circuit court.

 County Officials: The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 Each of these elected officers serves a term of four years and oversees a different part of county government.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.

 Fulton County is part of Indiana's 2nd congressional district and in 2015 was represented by Jackie Walorski in the United States Congress.
 It is also part of Indiana Senate district 18; and Indiana House of Representatives districts 16 and 23.

-After a stretch of very narrow Democratic Party victories in the last four presidential elections of the 19th century, Fulton County became & has remained a Republican Party stronghold in presidential elections.
-The only exceptions to this have been Woodrow Wilson's plurality in 1912 thanks to a divided Republican vote & Franklin D. Roosevelts narrow majority in 1936 in the midst of his national landslide victory.
+After a stretch of very narrow Democratic Party victories in the last four presidential elections of the 19th century, Fulton County became and has remained a Republican Party stronghold in presidential elections.
+The only exceptions to this have been Woodrow Wilson's plurality in 1912 thanks to a divided Republican vote and Franklin D. Roosevelts narrow majority in 1932 in the midst of his national landslide victory.
+FDR actually lost the county in 1936 even as Indiana as a whole was swept up in his 46-state landslide.
+The Democrats have only come reasonably close to carrying the county once since then, when Barry Goldwater won it over Lyndon Johnson by only 36 votes.
+This is one of only four times since 1936 that the Democrats have managed as much as 40 percent of the county's vote.